RunningWomann/Room3_Covid-19/README.md

 By December 30, 2020, 14 million doses had been distributed out of the allocated 20 million doses.

 ## Case Analysis Question
-What is the trend of confirmed cases, death rates, and recovered before and after the vaccine?
+Reviewing Confirmed %,  Recovered %, and Death Rate in the United States, was there a change in the highest affected states before and after vaccine?

+Was there an impact on those states that had the highest Vaccinated % in the United States?

 ## Presentation Requirements
 You will prepare a formal 10-minute presentation that covers the following topics: